 Let the Diversity of Nature Beautify Your Home

 If you feel connected to nature and appreciate good design, you are in the right place.
-You are in for a treat because the fine detail of these designs gives you the opportunity to continue to discover new species.
+You are in for a treat because the fine detail of these designs give you the opportunity to continue to discover new species.

 I draw hundreds of tiny silhouettes and use them to make one big image like a puzzle.
 I love learning about native wildlife and enjoy putting my meticulous mind to work to make the best designs I can.
-I want people to see more closely/clearly the diversity of wildlife who share the planet with us.
+I want people to see more closely the diversity of wildlife who share the planet with us.

 I am on a mission to explore the variety of California’s native wildlife one hummingbird or salamander at a time.
 I love seeing people’s delight when they discover that the large silhouette is full of other animals.
 I get to surprise them further when I tell them that there are no repeats, each animals is a unique species.

 Using ethically and locally produced raw materials is important to me.
 That is why all of my paper products are printed on 100% recycled paper in the SF Bay Area.
 I use a local screen printer in Santa Rosa, CA for all of my t-shirts and tea towels.
 Although I dream of offering organic soft goods, for now I make sure they are produced through ethical means where the workers are safe and supported.

 If you want to follow my journey, see new products and receive special offers, please join now at the bottom of the page.